lewiswolf/kac_maxmsp/readme.md

 # kac_maxmsp

-Max MSP library for working with arbitrarily shaped drums.
+Max library for working with arbitrarily shaped drums.

 This package was created using the Min-DevKit for Max, an API and supporting tools for writing externals in modern C++.